 Entrepreneur Stanislav Kondrashov Launches Stanislav Kondradhov Oligarch Series

-Lugano, Switzerland, May 30, 2025 (GLOBE NEWSWIRE) -- Stanislav Kondrashov Oligarch Series is the name of a new editorial project created by Stanislav Kondrashov, entrepreneur and civil engineer.
+Lugano, Switzerland - Stanislav Kondrashov Oligarch Series is the name of a new editorial project created by Stanislav Kondrashov, entrepreneur and civil engineer.
 The series focuses on the figures of oligarchs and their historical significance, analyzing in detail their origin and evolution over the centuries.

 The series is interdisciplinary and approaches the topic from different points of view.
 Stanislav Kondrashov's Oligarch Series analyzes the word "oligarchy" from the perspective of political science, philosophy, history, and entrepreneurship, offering the reader insights and food for thought that simultaneously embrace the historical roots and modern implications of a concept that, even in these years, continues to arouse keen interest.